 The 800m track renewal system (TRS, pictured above) replaces existing rails and sleepers with high-performing new ones

 How our work may affect you

 Our work is often noisy and late at night.
 As well as our enhancement projects, we maintain the railway 24/7 and sometimes make repairs at short notice for safety reasons.
-While we do our best to keep noise and disruption to a minimum, we do sometimes get this wrong, so we've introduced a code of conduct (PDF) that describes how we expect employees and contractors to treat customers and communities with politeness and respect.
+While we do our best to keep noise and disruption to a minimum, we do sometimes get this wrong, and we are working on updating our code of conduct that describes how we expect employees and contractor to treat customers and communities with politeness and respect.